-V. CONCLUSION
+VII.
+CONCLUSION

 The proposed NuPRISM detector has the potential to address the remaining systematic uncertainties that are not well constrained by ND280.
 In particular, this detector can constrain the relationship between measured lepton kinematics and incident neutrino energy without relying solely on rapidly-evolving neutrino interaction models.
-Since NuPRISM is a water Cherenkov detector, the neutral current backgrounds with large systematic uncertainties at Super-K, particularly $NC\pi^+$ and $NC\pi^0$ , can be measured directly with a nearly identical neutrino energy spectrum.
+Since NuPRISM is a water Cherenkov detector, the neutral current backgrounds with large systematic uncertainties at Super-K, particularly $NC\pi^+$ and $NC\pi^0$, can be measured directly with a nearly identical neutrino energy spectrum.
 The ability to produce nearly monoenergetic neutrino beams also provides the first ever ability to measure neutral current cross sections as a function of neutrino energy.
-Finally, NuPRISM provides a mechanism to separate the many single-ring e-like event types to simultaneously constrain $\nu_e$ cross sections, neutral current background, and sterile neutrino oscillations.
+Finally, NuPRISM provides a mechanism to separate the many single-ring e-like event types to simultaneously constrain ν_e cross sections, neutral current background, and sterile neutrino oscillations.

-The main long-baseline oscillation analysis presented

-in this note was a $\nu{\mu}$ disappearance measurement, since the effects of various cross section models on this measurement had already been well studied, which provided a useful basis for comparison.
-However, it is also expected that NuPRISM will provide a significant improvement to the ultimate T2K constraint on $\delta{CP}$ by constraining neutral current backgrounds and electron-neutrino cross sections.
-Initial studies have also been presented that demonstrate the impact NuPRISM can have on both $\nu_e$ appearance measurements and anti-neutrino oscillation measurements.
-Other planned improvements to the analysis include a realistic detector simulation and event reconstruction.
-Thanks to the work done on event simulation and reconstruction in Hyper-K, these tools already exist and can be quickly incorporated into the current analysis to perform more detailed studies of event pileup and detector performance for various detector configurations and PMT sizes and coverage.
+The main long-baseline oscillation analysis presented in this note was a ν{μ} disappearance measurement, since the effects of various cross section models on this measurement had already been well studied, which provided a useful basis for comparison.
+However, it is also expected that NuPRISM will provide a significant improvement to the ultimate T2K constraint on δ{CP} by constraining neutral current backgrounds and electron-neutrino cross sections.
+Initial studies have also been presented that demonstrate the impact NuPRISM can have on both ν_e appearance measurements and anti-neutrino oscillation measurements.
+A realistic detector simulation and event reconstruction have been presented and are already use to study the ν_e cross section measurement potential.
+Additional analyses and sensitivities will be updated based on the realistic detector simulation.